SADIQIoT/SADIQ/README.md

 Some important configurations for the switches:
 1. The switches should support priority queuing (at least 2 priority queues) and should have the DSCP mapping to these queues enabled.
-2. The switches should support Experimenter flow match fields oxm_class=OFPXMC_EXPERIMENTER of Openflow 1.3
+2. The switches should support Experimenter flow match fields oxm_class=OFPXMC_EXPERIMENTER of Openflow 1.3.

 # Running SADIQ
 Each component in the repo contains instructions for installation and running that component, however, we will provide here an overall summery of the SADIQ workflow:

 1. After creating the topology and installing each component on the selected host (controller, app server, traffic generators) begin by running the controller.
 The first step the controller will do is to send OFP_TABLE_MOD request to all connected switches to define the custom table pipeline that contains the new experimenter IoT address match field.
 2. Once all switches are successfully connected to the controller and have successfully created the table pipeline, you can start the app server (either the weather signal or the smart parking application based on which experiment you are running).
-The app server will start sending REST calls to the controller however with no policies set since it still hasn’t received any data.
+The app server will start sending REST calls to the controller, however, with no policies set since it still hasn’t received any data.
 3. Run the traffic generators, which will start to send data to the application server over UDP at the selected rate.
 The server will preform some processing and generate new policies periodically and send it to the controller over the RESTFull API.
 4. The controller receives the new policies from the application server and the statistics collected from the switches and generates new Openflow rules for each switch.
-5. Once all data is sent the traffic generators will send an end of transmission packet which when received by the server will make it end the experiment and write the output files.
+5. Once all data is sent, the traffic generators will send an end of transmission packet which when received by the server will make it end the experiment and write the output files.
 Use the sql-scripts to generate the results of that experiment.

 # Comparison